ouyi/kafka-flink-demo/README.md

     docker exec -u 0 -it docker_jobmanager_1 bash flink run -c io.github.ouyi.WikipediaAnalysis /code/targ/kafka-flink-demo-1.0-SNAPSHOT.jar

 Watch the updates in the first terminal, and visit http://localhost:8081 with a browser to play with the Flink UI.

-To stop the execution:
+To stop the execution, run in the second terminal:

     flink list
     flink cancel <jobId>

 ## Clean up

+    cd docker
     docker-compose down -v